wienerr/Piklist-Documentation/content/tutorials/widgets/easy-widgets.md

 Building widgets with Piklist is incredibly simple.
 You can use a fraction of the code WordPress requires to make very powerful widgets.
 In this tutorial, we will create a widget that includes three fields: select, text and ColorPicker.

+{{< show-tutorial-start-folders >}}

 * The first step is to create the proper folder structure in your theme.
 Create a piklist folder, and then a parts subfolder, and then add a widgets subfolder.
-You can see the supported Piklist folder structure here.
 * Next we need to create the widget files.
 Piklist widgets are made up of two:
     * `widget-name.php`: This file holds the widget output, and is the **only required file for a widget**. (i.e. example.php)
     * `widget-name-form.php`: Settings fields for your widget are placed in this file. (i.e. example-form.php)

 ### Widget Settings File
 Let’s start with example-form.php, which will hold the fields the user will fill in to control the widget.
 This file is only required if you want to add settings to your widget.